Ken and Julie talk with Sue Doerfler, AZ Republic Reporter, about how retailers uuse all 5 senses to draw us in.

 Ken and Julie spoke with Author Michael Farquhar about his book Bad Days in History: A Gleefully Grim Chronicle of Misfortune, Mayhem and Misery for Every Day of the Year.
 They also caught up with Arizona Republic Reporter Laurie Merrill and she told them about a Phoenix dairy that has gone retro by using glass bottles.

-Ken and Julie spoke with Kiplinger's Editor Andrea Browne about six food freebies available in April and Mary Holman, Senior Vice President of National Bank of Arizona spoke about the Smart Women - Smart Money conference the 23rd.
+Ken and Julie spoke with Kiplinger's Editor Andrea Browne about six food freebies available in April and Mary Holman, Senior Vice President of National Bank of Arizona spoke about the Smart Women - Smart Money conference on Thursday the 23rd.

 Today on the show Ken and Julie spoke with Kiplinger's Editor Miriam Cross about 10 World-Class Travel Bargains and owner and founder of Happy Tax Mario Costanz about how some tax preparers use low income Americans to steal.